SteveJustin1963/tec-SNARC-NN/README.md

 Note that this is a basic implementation of the Hebbian learning rule and does not consider biases or multiple training samples.
 It is meant to demonstrate the concept in a simplified manner.

+## analog
+In the provided C code example, we simulate the Hebbian learning rule using a digital representation, where inputs and weights are represented as floating-point numbers and computations are performed using discrete operations.

+However, to explain the Hebbian learning rule from an analog point of view, we can consider an analog circuit implementation.
+In an analog circuit, the inputs and weights are represented as continuous electrical signals, and computations are performed using analog components.

+In the analog implementation, the inputs would be represented by voltage or current signals, and the weights would be realized as adjustable resistors or capacitors.
+The weighted sum of the inputs would be computed using operational amplifiers (op-amps) configured as summing amplifiers.
+The output would be generated as an analog voltage or current signal that represents the result of the computation.

+To update the weights, analog circuits such as voltage-controlled resistors or voltage-controlled capacitors can be used.
+The learning rate would be controlled by adjustable biasing elements, such as potentiometers or voltage dividers.

+In this analog implementation, the continuous and gradual changes in voltage or current signals would represent the learning process, where the circuit's behavior evolves over time.
+The Hebbian learning rule would be realized through the adjustment of the weights based on the simultaneous activation of the input signals.

+It's important to note that implementing the Hebbian learning rule in analog circuits requires careful consideration of noise, stability, and calibration.
+Analog circuits are subject to various sources of noise and drift, which can impact the accuracy and reliability of the learning process.
+Calibration procedures and circuit design techniques are necessary to mitigate these effects.

+Overall, an analog implementation of the Hebbian learning rule leverages the continuous nature of electrical signals to emulate the gradual learning process observed in biological systems.

 ## code1
 This updated C code now implements a basic form of a supervised learning neural network, specifically a feed-forward artificial neural network (ANN) with a single hidden layer.
 The network consists of 8 input neurons, 4 hidden neurons, and 1 output neuron.